 After lunch, your ride will be mostly uphill; you head toward Sin Chai Village of Red Dzao minority where you will stay overnight in in a bamboo hut in the village.
 You come to a local Red Dzao Village and find the people to be shy at first.
 The children are the first to open up.
 They grab your hand and want to take you through the village.
 The group is named for the colors that they wear, in this case predominantly black clothing.
 Chickens cluck beneath the stilted homes.
 Water buffalo pull carts that are filled with the local crops.
 You watch the women weave detailed textiles that combine large spaces of black fringe with geometric shapes and color.

-Overnight in Sin Chai.
+Overnight in Sin Chai Village.

 Breakfast, Lunch, Dinner

-Overnight in a local homestay Sin Chai Village
+Local homestay in Sin Chai Village

 Day 07: Sapa Cycling (Ban Ho – Thanh Phu – Sapa)